ThummeTo/FMIFlux.jl/README.md

 1. have a look in the ```example``` folder

 ## What is currently supported in FMIFlux.jl?
-- building and training ME-NeuralFMUs (no event-handling) with the default Flux-Front-End
+- building and training ME-NeuralFMUs (event-handling is BETA) with the default Flux-Front-End
 - building and training CS-NeuralFMUs with the default Flux-Front-End
-- easy access to sensitivities over FMUs using ```fmiGetJacobian```
 - ...

 ## What is currently BETA-supported in FMIFlux.jl?